Whatnotory LLC, a (very) small game development studio based in Milwaukee, Wisconsin

 opportunities to be nice

 This one surprised us.
 At the first convention we went to after adding Limbo, suddenly players were frequently helping dead players revive.
 Act of altruism?
-Some type of quid pro quo? or greedy strategic decision?
-(Keeping the weaker players alive acts as a sort of insurance in case you die — giving you some time to escape from limbo).
-Perhaps a little of all of the above.
+Some type of quid pro quo?
+Or greedy strategic decision?
+Perhaps a little bit of all of the above.

 But, truth be told, it has been heartwarming to see.